Changing talent and capability requirements for R&D organizations to address the challenges of decarbonization

 Dr David Hatrick is Vice President of Strategic Marketing and Innovation at Huntsman Advanced Materials, located in Huntsman’s headquarters in The Woodlands, Texas.
 David leads the strategic planning and R&D activities for the division, from...

-Keith Hayes, Portfolio Marketing Manager at Elsevier my primary responsibility is to facilitate the messaging of our comprehensive solution portfolio serving engineers, scientists, and researchers.
+Keith Hayes, Sr. Portfolio Marketing Manager at Elsevier, my primary responsibility is facilitating the messaging of our comprehensive solution portfolio, which serves engineers, scientists, and researchers.